sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 Verify the overlay: After rebooting, you can verify that the overlay was applied by checking the device tree: `dtc -I fs /sys/firmware/devicetree/base`

+Check if the mpu6050 is detected and running correctly using `i2cdetect -y 1` to scan for I2C devices

 Access IIO data: You can now access the IIO data from your device using the IIO driver, which is typically done through the /sys/bus/iio/devices directory or through a Python library like libiio

+Watch out: The mpu6050 device tree overlay is not a standard inclusion in the Raspberry Pi 3 (Pi 3) kernel, unlike later models.
+This means you'll need to manually configure and load the overlay if you wish to use an MPU6050 sensor with your Pi 3.
+The Pi 3 lacks a dedicated MPU6050 overlay for ease of use, but it can still be used with additional setup.

 ## Device tree structure